Azure/RGCOPY/rgcopy-docu.md

 ## Just copy disks
 By using parameter **`justCopyDisks`**, you can copy all or specific disks from the source RG to the target RG.
 This includes detached disks.

 The zone property of the disks is also copied.
 If you want to deploy the disks in the target RG in a different zone then you must set parameter **`defaultDiskZone`**.
 This parameter is then applied to all disks.
 Setting it to `0` will remove zonal deployment.

+Alternatively, you can set one of the following parameters: **`switchZone0`**, **`switchZone1`**, **`switchZone2`**, **`switchZone3`**.
+If one of these parameters is set then all disks of a given zone are moved to the configured zone.
+Parameter `defaultDiskZone` is ignored in this case.
+All other disks stay in their original zone.
+For example, by setting `switchZone0=1` and `switchZone1=2`, all non-zonal disks are moved to zone 1 and all disks that were originally in zone 1 are moved to zone 2.
+Disks in zone 2 and 3 stay in their zones.

 You can use parameters `useBlobCopy`, `useSnapshotCopy` and `useAzCopy` to configure the copy process.
 When copying to a differenet region, we recommend using parameter `useAzCopy`, see the following BLOG for details: https://techcommunity.microsoft.com/blog/sapapplications/accelerating-cross-region-azure-disk-copying/4539245